jeffryrodarte0816-commits/Low-Light-detection-Pi5/train the model.md

 yolo predict model=/home/sunnysquad/yolo_project/ultralytics/runs/detect/test_regcamera2/weights/best.pt source=0 show=True
 ```
 What this should do is show the camera along with objects w/label and show in terminal the # of objects w/label as well
-# To Continue training a model
+# To Continue training a model, using same folder
 1.Add training images along with it's corresponding txt file
 2.Continue to train the model you are working with for example using the model "test_camera" we do
 ```bash